News

 2026.02.03

-• This year’s cherry blossoms are expected to start blooming first in Fukuoka and Tokyo on March 21st.
+- From the Tokai region to Hokkaido, some areas are expected to see significantly earlier blooming and Full Bloom than average.
 This article explains the forecast blooming dates and regional trends for major cities across Japan.

 Table of Contents

-*The cherry blossom forecast for all 53 locations is available on tenki.jp, a weather forecast media site operated by JWA.
+*The cherry blossom and full bloom forecast for all 84 locations is available on tenki.jp, a weather forecast media site operated by JWA.
+(Only Available in Japanese)

 What Is the Japan Weather Association’s Cherry Blossom Forecast?